-Drug and Alcohol Addiction in Columbia, South Carolina
+Drug And Alcohol Addiction In Columbia, South Carolina

-Illicit drugs like opiates, pain killers, and alcohol are among the most commonly abused substances.
-Record numbers of overdose deaths in recent years have been caused by prescription opioids, followed by fentanyl and heroin.
+Illicit drugs like Opiates, pain killers, and alcohol are among the most commonly abused substances.
+Record numbers of overdose deaths in recent years have been caused by prescription Opioids, followed by Fentanyl and Heroin.
 Often, overdose deaths involve more than one drug and affect people between the ages of 45 and 54 more than any other age group.

 Columbia’s Opioid Crisis

-Alcohol Abuse in Columbia
+Alcohol Abuse In Columbia

-Addiction Treatment in Columbia
+Addiction Treatment In Columbia

-South Carolina’s Department of Alcohol and Other Drug Abuse Services (DAODAS) estimates that 386,000 individuals suffer from substance abuse problems that require immediate intervention and treatment.
+South Carolina’s Department of Alcohol and Other Drug Abuse Services (DAODAS) has estimated that 386,000 individuals suffer from substance abuse problems that require immediate intervention and treatment.
 To serve the various demographics suffering from addiction disorders, Columbia has dozens of Alcoholics Anonymous and Narcotics Anonymous meetings available throughout the city.
 Twelve-step programs and support groups run daily for those in recovery or who are maintaining stabilization.

 The DAODAS has also launched multiple initiatives to combat abuse disorders.
 Its Screening, Brief Intervention, and Referral to Treatment (SBIRT) Initiative is designed to “identify and intervene with patients who are at a moderate or high risk for psychological or other healthcare problems related to their substance use, as well as related healthcare costs.”
 The program increases access to services for communities that are traditionally underserved.